Spanish frigate Gerona: 1883–1901

-After leaving the Training Squadron, Gerona underwent a major reconstruction in 1883, from which she emerged with seventeen 160 mm cased guns, two 160 mm Hontoria uns, two 150 mm Armstrong guns, two 150 mm Krupp guns, four 90 mm Hontoria guns, two 70 mm Hontoria guns, and three machine guns.
+After leaving the Training Squadron, Gerona underwent a major reconstruction in 1883, from which she emerged with seventeen 160 mm cased guns, two 160 mm Hontoria guns, two 150 mm Armstrong guns, two 150 mm Krupp guns, four 90 mm Hontoria guns, two 70 mm Hontoria guns, and three machine guns.
 She also received new boilers manufactured in Cartagena which did not deliver their expected performance.
 She became a gunnery training ship in 1883, replacing the screw frigate in that role.